-- The Plan processes the appeal, not the subcontractor. - The Plan's decision is final.
-There is no second-level appeal. - Providers do not have the option of requesting a hearing with DSS.
+- The Plan processes the appeal, not the subcontractor. - There is no second-level appeal between the Plan and the PPG.
+Additional appeal rights are provided in their appeal resolution letter.

 MEMBER APPEALS ADDRESS

 Medi-Cal Member Appeals and Grievances Department PO Box 10348 Van Nuys, CA 91410-0348